Jared Young Player Props: Cubs vs. Phillies

 - Young didn't have an RBI in six games played last year.

-- In one of his six games last season, he scored, with multiple runs on that occasion.
+- In one of his six games last year, he scored a run, with multiple runs on that occasion.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.